We connect regular people who can’t afford market rate for attorneys with the affordable legal help they need.

 What’s Lowboknow, and how does it differ from Proboknow?Lowboknow is a platform that connects clients with attorneys committed to representing clients on a “low bono” basis.
 Low bono representation is not free; rather, it’s affordable.
 A substantial portion of the American population makes too much money to qualify for pro bono (free) legal help, but can’t afford standard legal fees; low bono representation is for them.
 It’s also for those who do qualify for pro bono help but can’t find an attorney who is willing to help for free.
 If you’re a client who’s discovered that you don’t qualify for free legal help on Proboknow, then don’t despair!
 You can search for an affordable attorney on Lowboknow.
 Likewise, if you’re a client who has qualified for free legal help on Proboknow, but do not have the time to wait for free legal assistance because your legal matter is particularly urgent, then you might also want to check out Lowboknow.
 After all, it is free to have your case listed on Lowboknow.
 You might be able to find an attorney who is unable to represent you for free, but is willing to take on your case for a discounted hourly fee, contingency fee, or just handle the most important part of your representation for an affordable fee.

-Do I need to be located in Orange County, CA in order to use Lowboknow?In order to maximize the chances that clients can match with attorneys, Lowboknow is committed to focusing on one geographical area at a time - starting with Orange County, California.
-If you are an attorney, then you must practice in Orange County, California.
-But, if you are a client, then you can be located anywhere (e.g., out-of-county or out-of-state), so long as the legal help you're looking for is in Orange County, California.
+Do I need to be located in Southern California in order to use Lowboknow?In order to maximize the chances that clients can match with attorneys, Lowboknow is committed to focusing on one geographical area at a time - starting with Southern California, California.
+If you are an attorney, then you must practice in Southern California.
+But, if you are a client, then you can be located anywhere (e.g., out-of-county or out-of-state), so long as the legal help you're looking for is in Southern California.